 system of the original Plössl (left) and the first wide

 field from Nagler (1984).

-brightness depends of the eyepiece design too.
+brightness depends on the eyepiece design too.
 It is easily understandable

-that more your eyepiece includes lenses-elements more the light encounters
+that more your eyepiece includes lens-elements more the light encounters

 difficulties to reach your eye.
 If the dozen of more surfaces are not